Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 **Feature Settings Cache**

-Caching has been added to respect the reload token of the .NET Core configuration system.
+A cache for feature settings has been added which respects the reload token of the .NET Core configuration system.
 If a configuration provider is used that does not properly trigger the reload token of the .NET Core configuration system, `FeatureManager` will not be able to pickup changes.

 ### Breaking Changes
 * `IFeatureManager.IsEnabled` is now asynchronous